A Guide To Beginners Fishing

 The most important thing to remember when taking beginners fishing is that you don't want to overwhelm them with a bunch of pithy nuance at first there's a lifetime to get caught up on that, and it's almost impossible to impart that personally gained type of wisdom, anyhow.
 You're looking to teach the basics of how to hold the rod, how to put the lead on and how to cast.
 The rest will come later.
 Be prepared to patiently answer questions in an accessible manner for the next few years.

 In the very special case of casting, it is often a good idea to start on dry land with learners.
 Beginners Fishing is a motor skill, and it takes some getting used to.
 Doing so for the first time on the water with an audience is daunting.
-Take the hook off and spend some private time practising the cast before you go out.
+Take the hook off and spend some private time practicing the cast before you go out.

 It is often a good idea to take beginners fishing somewhere where they have a pretty good chance of catching something.
 You don't have to take them to one of those fishing parks where the trout are jumping onto the first hook they see, but a well-stocked lake with a variety of species should do the trick.